ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 {: #satellite-tour-config}
 {: step}

-With [{{site.data.keyword.satelliteshort}} configurations](https://{DomainName}/docs/satellite?topic=satellite-cluster-config), you can consistently deploy Kubernetes resources across {{site.data.keyword.openshiftlong_notm}} clusters by defining cluster groups.
+With [{{site.data.keyword.satelliteshort}} configurations](https://{DomainName}/docs/satellite?topic=satellite-cluster-config), you can consistently deploy Kubernetes resources across {{site.data.keyword.openshiftlong_notm}} clusters.
+You define cluster cluster groups and subscriptions to map the groups to a specific version of a set of Kubernetes resources.

+### Create a cluster group
+{: #satellite-tour-cluster-group}

 1. Go to the [Cluster groups](https://{DomainName}/satellite/groups) page.
 1. Create a new cluster group with a unique name such as `<your-initials>-cluster-group`.
 1. Select the group.
 1. Under **Clusters**, click **Add clusters** and check the cluster where you previously deployed your app.

+### Create a configuration and a first version
+{: #satellite-tour-configuration}

-The next step is to create a {{site.data.keyword.satelliteshort}} configuration and a subscription to target the group with a specific version to deploy.
+The next step is to create a {{site.data.keyword.satelliteshort}} configuration.

 * Navigate to [{{site.data.keyword.satelliteshort}} Configurations](https://{DomainName}/satellite/configuration).
 * Create a new configuration: